Trademaxxing part3 : Testing our ITCH Parser

 continue

-# Experimental debug filers
+# Experimental debug filters

 if message.message_type != b"E":